7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 Fix-blade knives are easier to make, and they get the job done.

-The concept of improvising a survival knife is similar to making a hatchet: you need a handle and a blade.
+Improving a survival knife is similar to making a hatchet: You need a handle and a blade.

 Blades are relatively easy to come by; think like a jailbird and shive up.